Your Guide to Recovering from Heart Surgery

 Open-heart surgeries usually require a hospital stay of four to five days.
 Once you're released from the hospital, it usually takes six to eight weeks for your breastbone and chest muscles to heal as you return, gradually, to a normal daily routine.

-Less invasive procedures — such as stent placement or ablation, where tissue that's attributed to abnormal heart rhythms is scarred or removed — usually only require an overnight hospital stay.
-At-home recovery for these procedures will typically take up to a month.
-Keep in mind that any unforeseen complications will extend your recovery time.
+Meanwhile, less invasive procedures typically performed using a catheter inserted from the groin — such as stent placement for a block heart artery or cardiac ablation, where tissue that's attributed to abnormal heart rhythms is scarred or removed — usually only require an overnight hospital stay.
+At-home recovery for these transcatheter procedures will typically take up to a month.

 How Will My Heart Condition Be Monitored After Surgery?